Effective Date: March 15, 2019

 $100,000 per city may be split between up to 2 winners for funding their Pilot projects (winners will be required to enter into a Scope of Work with Ford to receive prize money; the Scope of Work will include an outline of the work to be done in the Pilot as well as the funding requirements of the Pilot (including timing of distribution of the prize)))

-Multiple grants of USD $500-$1000 to be awarded by Ford, in its sole discretion
+Multiple small grants to be awarded by Ford for community activations, in its sole discretion

 Monetary incentives between $5-$200 each for website participation